ptbediako/IOTMidterm1/README.md

 * Smart lights and outlets for whole room warnings of pantry and stock status

 ## How it works and what it does
 Snack Trax has two pieces: 1) a sensor and control panel and 2) a food scale.
-The sensor and control panel features an OLED that displays humidty, temperature, and weight readings as well as neopixels that show users whether readings are within an ideal range and a dial that can modify the brightness of the status hue lights to meet the user's preference.
+When plugged in, the sensor and control panel features an OLED that displays humidty, temperature, and weight readings as well as neopixels that show users whether readings are within an ideal range and a twist dial that can modify the brightness of the status hue lights to meet the user's preference.
 Hue and neopixel lights flash green for readings within ideal bounds or red for readings that are out of bounds.
 Different wemo outlets turn on when temperature and humidity readings are out of bounds to warn users to check on the pantry.